SyedKabir-dataWorm/Big-Data_Retail-Data-Analysis/README.md

 Date : Date of the week

-Temperature:  average temperature in the region.<br>
+Temperature:  average temperature in the region.

-Fuel_Price:  cost of fuel in the region. <br>
+Fuel_Price:  cost of fuel in the region.

 MarkDown1-5:  anonymized data related to promotional markdowns.
-MarkDown data is only available after Nov 2011, and is not available for all stores all the time.
-Any missing value is marked with an NA.<br>
+MarkDown data is only available<br> after Nov 2011, and is not available for all stores all the time.
+Any missing value is marked with an NA.

-CPI: the consumer price index.<br>
+CPI: the consumer price index.

-Unemployment: the unemployment rate.<br>
+Unemployment: the unemployment rate.

-IsHoliday: whether the week is a special holiday week.<br>
+IsHoliday: whether the week is a special holiday week.

 -------------------Sales CSV----------------------------

 Store: the store number

 Dept: the department number

 Date: Date of the week

 Weekly_Sales: sales for the given department in the given store

 IsHoliday: whether the week is a special holiday week

 -------------------Stores CSV-----------------------------

 Store: the store number

 Type: the store type

 Size: the size of the

 --------------------------------------------------------------------------------------
 TASKS